 Charger Daytona EV Sounds

 Of course, there is noise.
-Dodge hasn’t released a completed version of the sound, but we do know that all Charger Daytona EVs will have a synthetic exhaust sound called Fratzonic Chambered Exhaust.
+Dodge hasn’t released a completed version of the sound, but we know that all Charger Daytona EVs will have a synthetic exhaust sound called FratE.V.sic Chambered Exhaust.

-A variant of that sound, which was demoed in public in February 2023, sounds quite similar to the V-8.
-According to Dodge, this gives driver feedback and “[enhances] the immersive in-car feel.”
+A variant of that sound, publicly demoed in February 2023, sounds quite similar to the V-8.
+Dodge says this gives driver feedback and “[enhances] the immersive in-car feel.”

 Four-door Body Options